Grown primarily in Sicily, the round variety has a far meatier flavour, with considerably less seeds. (£2.9/kg)

 With a rich, full-bodied, mildly acidic flavour, cherry tomatoes have long been a staple in Italian cuisine.
 Cook them into a passata and then use as a base for a range of pasta dishes such as \'pasta alla norma\', eat them raw in a caprese salad or roast them in the oven.

-You can almost taste the Sicilian sun and pure quality in these sun-ripened tomatoes.
+You can almost taste the Mediterranean sun in these high-quality vine tomatoes.

 These delicious and colourful tomatoes are as natural as they come.
 Their robust flavour is the perfect pairing for an array of Italian meals.
 Eat them on their own or inside a sandwich, panini or piadina.
 You can also roast them and serve with white fish, or simply add them to your favourite pasta.